 - Relax.
 Try taking a warm bath, meditation, or reading to wind down before going to sleep.

-Each person is different, to know if acupuncture Chinese medicine could be beneficial, please contact us directly.
+To know if acupuncture Chinese medicine could be beneficial to your sleep, please contact us directly.

 Chinese herbal medicine for insomnia